How does this medication work? What will it do for me?

 Dolutegravir belongs to the class of medications called human immunodeficiency virus (HIV) integrase strand transfer inhibitors (INSTIs).
 Rilpivirine belongs to a class of medications known as non-nucleoside reverse transcriptase inhibitors (NNRTI).
 These medications block the action of two different enzymes (integrase and reverse transcriptase) needed by the virus to reproduce.
 In doing so, they reduce the amount of HIV in the blood.

 This medication does not cure AIDS and does not reduce the risk of passing HIV to others through sexual contact or blood contamination.
-It is used in to slow further growth or reproduction of HIV and seems to slow down the destruction of the immune system.
-This may help to delay the development of problems such as infections related to AIDS or HIV disease.
+It is used to slow further growth or reproduction of HIV and seems to slow down the destruction of the immune system.
+This may help to delay the development of problems such as infections related to AIDS or HIV.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.